mediacurrent/pitch-lab/CMS-SETUP.md

-# CMS Setup Guide - This or That
+# CMS Setup Guide - Pitch Lab

-This guide will help you set up and use the Sanity CMS for managing your This or That application.
+This guide will help you set up and use the Sanity CMS for managing your Pitch Lab application.

 ## 🚀 Quick Start